Frequently Asked Questions

 A: It is directed by a group of private citizens (trustees) representing many aspects of the area’s business, cultural, civic and educational leadership.
 Our Foundation also has a Executive Director responsible for managing the day-to-day activities of the Foundation.

 A: Yes.
-The superintendent and the president of the Board of Education sit as permanent, ex-officio trustees.
-However, the vast majority of the trustees are not directly connected with the school district except as citizens interested and committed to the betterment of public education.
+The superintendent sits as permanent, ex-officio trustee.
+The majority of the trustees are not directly connected with the school district except as citizens interested and committed to the betterment of public education.

 Q: WHAT TYPES OF THINGS DOES THE FOUNDATION FUND?